Last updated

 When a model validation error prevents an update from succeeding, Optimism builds a list of issues that must be resolved.
 This list is broadcast to the browser over a websocket connection, and the live document is changed to show the necessary validation hints.
 No page refreshes are required and the entire process happens faster than you can blink.

-Even better, the source code for the demo is available on Github.
+Even better, the source code for the demo is .
 The project README lists every step required to build the demo application from scratch in about five minutes.

 Excited?
 Great!
-Let's setup Optimism in your Rails application now.
-And if you're having any trouble at all, drop by our Discord server for help.
+Let's in your Rails application now.
+And if you're having any trouble at all, for help.